Beaver Restoration & Coexistence

 Why Beaver?

 Beaver dams improve water quality, repair eroded channels, reconnect streams to their floodplains, and create ecological complexity and diversity in otherwise simplified or degraded stream systems.
-Beaver dams, canals, burrows and food caches greatly expand wetland and wet meadow habitats and provide many other ecosystem benefits to imperiled fish, birds, and amphibians by prolonging critical summer streamflow in degraded streams that would otherwise run dry.
-The scientific literature indicates that beaver dams and associated ponds help mitigate the impacts of climate change, drought and wildfire through sequestering carbon, increasing surface and groundwater storage, attenuating flood waters and creating green “ribbons of fire-resistant riparian corridor” that serve as critical “refugia” for species to escape fire.
-By creating conditions that keep beaver on the landscape and/or taking our cues from their engineering skills (aka mimicry), we can put their fastidious work to good use!
+Beaver dams, canals, bank lodges, and discarded stick piles greatly expand wetland and wet meadow habitats and provide many other ecosystem benefits to imperiled fish, birds, and amphibians by prolonging critical summer streamflow in degraded streams that would otherwise run dry.
+The scientific literature indicates that beaver dams and associated ponds help mitigate the impacts of climate change, drought, and wildfire through sequestering carbon, increasing surface water and groundwater storage, attenuating flood waters, and creating what Dr. Emily Fairfax calls green “ribbons of fire-resistant riparian corridor” that serve as critical “refugia” for species to escape fire.
+By creating conditions that keep beaver on the landscape and/or taking our cues from their engineering skills (also known as “mimicry”), we can put their fastidious work to good use!

 Coexistence through non-lethal management

-While some landowners are appreciative of beavers’ presence, others are frustrated by what beaver do to the landscape.
-The most common complaints come from beaver dam building in streams or the blocking of culverts, irrigation ditches, or water conveyance structures causing flooding and or disruption of flow.
+While some landowners appreciate beaver’s presence, others are frustrated by what they can do to the landscape.
+The most common complaints come from beaver dam-building in streams or blocking culverts, irrigation ditches, or water conveyance structures, causing flooding and/or flow disruptions.
 They also burrow into levees and dam walls and cut down trees and other valuable vegetation.
-Most of these activities can be managed with low-cost, easy-to-install, strategies that prevent property damage, and avoid the need to kill beaver, while retaining the many benefits beaver bring.
+Most of these activities can be managed with low-cost, easy-to-install strategies that prevent property damage and avoid the need to kill beaver, while retaining the many benefits beaver bring.

 Here’s how to manage some of these common problems:

 As beaver build dams, the rising water can cause flooding.
-Notching of and/or removal of dams is an ineffective response as beavers will typically attempt to rebuild.
+Notching and/or removal of dams are ineffective responses as beavers will typically attempt to rebuild.
 Additionally, these activities encourage the beaver to harvest more vegetation, causing greater impacts on the riparian habitat.

 To manage water height, property owners can build or install a flexible pond leveler.
-This device takes advantage of a beaver’s dam-building behavioral cue—the sound and feel of running water.
-This instinct is what makes dam removal such a losing battle.
+This device prevents a beaver’s dam-building behavioral cue – the sound and feel of running water.
+Because beaver have an instinct to build when they hear running water, it is a losing battle to simply remove their dams.
 Instead, putting a pipe through the dam prevents water from noisily spilling over the top, which discourages the beaver from building the dam any higher.
 A welded wire cage around the submerged upstream inlet keeps beaver from blocking the pipe.
 The pipe releases water below the dam crest on the downstream side, reducing dam-building cues.
-The installer can then lower the pond level to the level that reduces flooding, ideally while retaining the beaver and their associated benefits.
+The installer can then lower the pond to the level that reduces flooding, ideally while retaining the beaver and their associated benefits.

 For more information, visit The Beaver Institute’s page on dam flooding

-When culverts are installed in waterways where beaver live, they will often start to block the flow of water through the culvert.
+When culverts are installed in waterways in their habitat, beaver will often block the flow of water through the culvert.
 There are several strategies to prevent blocked culverts:

-• Fence and pipe device: same as pond leveler
+• Fence and pipe device: This device is the same as a pond leveler.

 • Starter dam: A starter dam can be built with fencing or natural materials such as rocks, wooden posts, and branches.
-By starting a dam 10 to 15 feet upstream of the culvert, it encourages the beaver to dam on it instead of the culvert.
+Starting a dam 10 to 15 feet upstream of the culvert encourages the beaver to build on the starter dam instead of the culvert.

 For more information, visit The Beaver Institute’s page on blocked culverts and drains.

-The Beaver Back Saver eliminates the constant clearing out of twin track weirs from beaver activity.
-The retrofit slides onto an existing weir, drawing water through a perforated pipe capped with a metal grate, allowing it to convey water without beavers hearing or sensing the flow, thus deterring them from plugging it up.
+The Beaver Back Saver eliminates the need to constantly clear out of twin track weirs of debris from beaver activity.
+The retrofit slides onto an existing weir, drawing water through a perforated pipe capped with a metal grate, allowing the weir to convey water without beaver hearing or sensing the flow, thus deterring them from plugging it up.
 For more information and a how-to, see our Beaver Back Saver project.

 Trees can be protected either individually or in groups.
-In most places, wrapping trees with a 4-foot-high (2” x 4”) galvanized welded wire is sufficient.
-Make sure the wire completely surrounds the tree, and leave a 12-inch space all the way around the tree to allow for growth.
-In areas where it snows, using taller fencing that will reach about 3 feet above the average snow height is important to ensure year-round protection.
-Chicken wire is not strong enough to withstand beaver chewing.
+In most places, wrapping trees with a four-foot-high (two-inch by four-inch) galvanized welded wire is sufficient.
+Make sure the wire completely surrounds the tree and leave a 12-inch space all the way around the tree to allow for growth.
+In areas where it snows, using taller fencing that will reach about two feet above the average snow height is important to ensure year-round protection.
+Chicken wire is not strong enough to withstand rust and collapse.
 Some people use one or two strands of solar-powered, portable electric fencing set at beaver height to prevent them from accessing vegetation.

-Lethal management (depredation) should only be considered as a last resort as it can be costly, cause bad public relations, and be ineffectual in the long run.
+Lethal management should only be considered the last resort, as it can cause bad public relations and be costly and ineffectual in the long run.
 No matter how many beaver you kill, if the habitat is favorable and there are other colonies nearby, they will continue to return.
-Recognizing the ecological and economic value of keeping beaver in place, CDFW instituted a new policy in 2023 that supports nonlethal strategies when possible.
-It also considers the impact beaver removal could have on listed species, although the removal of beaver dams is beyond the scope of its policy at this time.
+Recognizing the ecological and economic value of keeping beaver in place, the California Department of Fish and Wildlife (CDFW) instituted a new policy in 2023 that supports non-lethal strategies when possible.
+It also considers the impact beaver removal could have on endangered species.
+However, beaver dam removal is beyond the scope of its policy at this time.

 Enhancement, Expansion, and Mimicry

-Enhancement, expansion, and mimicry are key strategies in beaver restoration efforts, aiming to capitalize on the natural behaviors of beavers to promote healthy ecosystems.
+Enhancement, expansion, and mimicry are key strategies in beaver restoration efforts, aiming to capitalize on the natural behaviors of beaver to promote healthy ecosystems.

 Enhancement includes reinforcing beaver dams and adding human-made beaver dam analogs (BDAs) and other in-stream structures to increase the duration of dams and their benefits.
-In working landscapes, installing fencing to protect riparian areas and making grazing regime changes reduces competition for food.
-These actions support beaver in persisting and contributing their ecological benefits, notably by holding more water on the landscape, which in turn provide livestock more forage and water longer into the dry season.
+In working landscapes, installing fencing to protect riparian areas and changing grazing regimes reduces competition for food.
+These actions support beaver in persisting and contributing their ecological benefits; more water in the landscape provides livestock more forage and water longer into the dry season.

 One can entice beaver to increase the wetland area they create and maintain by removing obstacles such as levees and/or adding beaver dam analogs (BDAs) and other beaver-like habitat modifications.
 Planting foods beaver favor, including willow, cottonwood, aspen, cattails, etc., can entice them to expand into areas you would like them to occupy.